amplience/dc-sample-blog-nextjs/README.md

 * [Visualisations](https://docs.amplience.net/production/visualizations.html) provide an effective way of previewing your content directly from within Dynamic Content app during the authoring stage.

-* [Previewing content](https://docs.amplience.net/planning/previewingcontent.html) is a great way of viewing how your entire blog site will look at a particular point in time, during the planning stage before it is published.
+* [Previewing content](https://docs.amplience.net/planning/previewingcontent.html) is a great way of viewing how your entire blog site will look at a particular point in time, during the planning stage, before it is published.

 ### How to Configure Visualizations